LunarG/CrashDiagnosticLayer/README.md

 ## Basic Usage

 Some implicit layers are always on, others must be activated manually.
-GFR falls into the later category and is disabled by default.
+CDL falls into the later category and is disabled by default.
-To enable the layer's functionality, set the `GFR_ENABLE` environment variable to 1.
+To enable the layer's functionality, set the `CDL_ENABLE` environment variable to 1.

 Once enabled, if `vkQueueSubmit()` or other Vulkan functions returns a fatal